ekko-realtime/server/README.md

 ### modifying ekko server

 This repo also includes a `Dockerfile` for making a docker image of the Ekko server.
 The Ekko deploy repo, used for deploying the entire Ekko framework to AWS via CDK code, uses a docker image made using this file.
-The location of the docker image is on AWS ECR at `public.ecr.aws/s8v4g8o5/ekko_server:latest`.
+The location of the docker image is on AWS ECR [here](https://console.aws.amazon.com/ecr/repositories/public/779328198284/ekko_server?region=us-east-1).

 If you wish to fork the Ekko server repo and modify, in order to deploy you will need to: